State education leaders celebrate ‘Thank Alabama Teachers Month’ - NewsBreak

 Monuments and statues are magnets for our attention, and Montgomery has its share.
 But there’s something else I want to show you here.
 Across the street from the Alabama State Capitol sits an old two-story wooden house with bright white clapboards and forest green shutters.
 A red, white and blue flag flies atop a pole out front, but it’s not the Stars and Stripes.

-MOBILE, Ala.
-(WALA) - Alabama Media Group, which operates AL.com and three Alabama-based newspapers including Mobile’s Press-Register, announced today that early next year it will stop publishing newspapers.
-The company will continue as a digital-only platform for news content, it announced.
-An article on AL.com states, “The Birmingham News,...

-Alabama schools lead nation in gains for Black, Hispanic students during pandemic, researchers say
+Alabama student athletes asked about last period: ‘Unnecessary and invasive,’ doctor says

 Want more state education news?
 Sign up for The Alabama Education Lab’s free, weekly newsletter, Ed Chat.
-Black and Hispanic students in Alabama school districts made some of the greatest learning gains during the pandemic, according to a national analysis released last week.
-On Friday, an analysis of state...
+Student-athletes in Alabama have to report information about their periods on physical evaluation forms in order to play a sport.
+The question is one of 17 on the standard Alabama High School...

 Alabama company says three printed newspapers to cease next year